cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 After adding this content into your `models/cifar_R20/config.json` file, you will finally have all the pieces you need to begin training a model in Juneberry.

+#### Location of Pre-built Model Config File

+As a time-saving convenience, a pre-built model configuration file is available at the following location:

+`docs/vignettes/vignette1/configs/config.json`

+If you do not wish to create your own model config file from scratch, you can simply move or copy the pre-built file to the target location (models/cifar_R20/config.json).

 ## Train a model with Juneberry.